 The Articles of Association of EPE Holdings provide that EDBH is entitled to appoint two directors, SCHL is entitled to appoint one director, and LJM is entitled to appoint one director.
 If LJM transfers a majority of its shares, its right to appoint a director will pass to the transferee of the shares.
 The directors of EPE Holdings manage the business of EPE Holdings.

 The Articles of Association of EPE Holdings require a two-third majority of all of the members entitled to vote to approve certain decisions and the unanimous resolution of all the members to approve certain other decisions.
+The Articles of Association of EPE provide that EPE Holdings has the right to appoint the directors of EPE.

 Under an agreement between Enron and SCHL (the “Downstream Agreement”), the Enron affiliate owning an interest in EPE is required to vote in favor of the Shell affiliate owning an interest in EPE having a director’s seat as long as the Shell affiliate holds a direct interest in EPE.

 The directors of EPE Holdings have the right to appoint the officers of EPE Holdings.
 The directors of EPE have the right to appoint the officers of EPE.
-The officers are responsible for the management and conduct of the business of EPE in accordance with the powers granted by the Board.
+The officers are responsible for the management and conduct of the business of EPE in accordance with the powers granted by the Board of Directors.

 In addition, the letter agreement by which Enron affiliates sold a 21.9% equity interest in EPE to SCHL (the “Shell Letter Agreement”), the Downstream Agreement, the letter agreement by which EDBH sold an equity interest in EPE to LJM and the letter agreement by which EBCV and certain of its affiliates sold an equity interest in EPE to Transredes also contain provisions relating to management.